angularsen/UnitsNet/README.md

 double inputValue; // Obtain from textbox
 LengthUnit fromUnit, toUnit; // Obtain from ListBox selections double resultValue = Length.From(inputValue, fromUnit).As(toUnit);

-// Alternatively, you can also convert using string representations of units double centimeters = UnitConverter.ConvertByName(5, "Length", "Meter", "Centimeter"); // 500 double centimeters2 = UnitConverter.ConvertByAbbreviation(5, "Length", "m", "cm"); // 500
 ```

 ### Example: WPF app using IValueConverter to parse quantities from input